Genokarma/tutorials/README.md

-# BioDeVL-training Tutorials
+# Galaxy-Australia training.

 Tutorials on how to use Galaxy-Au.

 Forked from sepsis-omics and being updated for Galaxy-Au.

+## UPDATE this below